Combining Machine Learning Classifiers for Stock Trading with Effective Feature Extraction: Literature Review

 There were quite a few different implementations of machine learning algorithms for the purposes of making stock market price predictions.
 Different papers experimented with different machine learning algorithms that they implemented in order to figure out which models produced the best results.
 Dai and et al. attempted to narrow down the environment by selecting certain criteria \cite{Dai_automatedstock}.
 Under these criteria, they were able to achieve a profit of 0.0123, recall 30.05\%, with an accuracy of 38.39\%, and 55.07\% precision, using a logistic regression model, after training the model for an hour.
 Zheng and Jin observed that when compared with Logistic Regression, Bayesian Network, and a Simple Neural Network, a Support Vector Machine having radial kernel gave them the most satisfactory results \cite{zheng2017using}.
-Due to their limited processing power, they were only able to use a subset of their data for training their model, and recommended that a more powerful processor be used to achieve better results .
-Similar recommendations were made by G. Chen and et al. stating that their preferred model, the Long Short-Term Memory (LSTM), would have performed better were they able to train the different layers and neurons using higher computing power \cite{chenapplication}.
+Due to their limited processing power, they were only able to use a subset of their data for training their model and recommended that a more powerful processor be used to achieve better results.
+Similar recommendations were made by G. Chen and et al., stating that their preferred model, the Long Short-Term Memory (LSTM) \cite{doi:10.1080/09540091.2021.1940101}, would have performed better were they able to train the different layers and neurons using higher computing power \cite{chenapplication}.
 Since the data was non-linear in nature, a Recurrent Neural Network (RNN) would be more suited to the task.
+Recent researches also showcase the use of Transformer Networks \cite{hu2021local} and fuzzification \cite{hu2021local} techniques in stock trading and prediction.